 Bitcoin – The Future?

-While it seems that the community adopted Bitcoin and people trade with it daily, it is still not supported by banks and you cannot do most day to day tasks with it.
+While it seems that the community adopted Bitcoin and people trade with it daily, it haven't yet saw support from banks and you cannot do most day to day tasks with it.
 It is a currency that you can invest in, for the future.
 The Bitcoin value has gone up every year since its creation, but it does not mean it will continue to do so for all the years to come.
 Like any other investment Bitcoin has its pros and cons – everyone should do their own research before investing in it.
 I will try to supply you with as much information as possible, to help you gain the necessary knowledge and take your decision for a possible investment.